biotspectra/Api-Documentataion/README.md

 ## Making your first API call

-We've written a quick step-by-step guide to walk you through how to login on Biot User account, make your first API call, and interpret the results.
+We've written a quick step-by-step guide to walk you through how to login inside Biot user panel, make your first API call inside your system, and interpret the results.

 ## Introduction

 This Api service will help users to synchronize their data with biot & fetch that data into their own system.
 For this we have created various Api services where user can purchase services as per their requierment and get acccess towards it.
 To learn more about this we have created step by step guide where user will get to learn how to integrate this Api with their system.
-To Know more About this, [Please Contact Our Sales Team](https://biotworld.in/general-inquiry-biot/).
+To Know more About this, [Please Contact Our Team](https://biotworld.in/general-inquiry-biot/).

 <p align="center">